pyth-network/pyth-crosschain/cosmwasm/README.md

 ```

 If you do not pass any additional arguments to the script, it will only upload the code and return the code id.
 If you want to create a
-new contract, or upgrade an existing contract you should pass more arguments that are described below.
+new contract or upgrade an existing contract you should pass more arguments that are described below.

 ### Instantiating new contract
-If you want instantiate a new contract after your deployment, pass `--instantiate` to the above command.
+If you want to instantiate a new contract after your deployment, pass `--instantiate` to the above command.
 This command will upload the code and instantiates a new Pyth contract with the resulting code id:

 ``` sh
 npm run deploy-pyth -- --network testnet --artifact ../artifacts/pyth_bridge.wasm --mnemonic "..." --instantiate
 ```

-If successful, the output should look like:
+If successful, the output should look like so:
 ```
 Storing WASM: ../artifacts/pyth_bridge.wasm (183749 bytes)
 Deploy fee:  44682uluna